scarymrgrey/Twitter-Aggregator.GoogleCloud/README.md

 - gcloud CLI installed

 ## General info
-Unfortunately I haven't found nice and easy way to include Dataflow resource into the deployment conf so that several additional commands are needed to deploy it.
+Unfortunately I haven't found nice and easy way to include Dataflow resource into the deployment conf so several additional commands are needed to deploy it.

 ## How to run